 Marijuana and Addiction

 Marijuana is a brain-altering addictive substance.
-For some teens, “casual” marijuana use has the potential to turn into a marijuana use disorder.
-Nearly 10 percent of cannabis users will become addicted, and adolescents that use marijuana are at a greater risk of developing a substance use disorder later in adulthood.
+For some teens, “casual” marijuana use has the potential to turn into marijuana use disorder.
+Nearly 10 percent of cannabis users become addicted, and adolescents that use marijuana are at a greater risk of developing a substance use disorder later in adulthood.

 If you or a loved one is struggling with addiction, Mountainside can help.